vjoel/tupelo/README.md

 Limitations
 ===========

 The main limitation of tupelo is that **all network communication passes through a single process**, the message sequencer.
 This process has minimal state and minimal computation.
 The state is just a counter and the network connections (no storage of tuples or other application data).
 The computation is just counter increment and message dispatch (no transaction execution or searches).
-A transaction requires just one message (possibly with many recipients).
-The message sequencer is light and fast.
+A transaction requires just one message (possibly with many recipients) to pass through the sequencer.
+The message sequencer can be light and fast.

 Nevertheless, this process is a bottleneck.
 Each message traverses two hops, to and from the sequencer.
 Each tupelo client must be connected to the sequencer to transact on tuples (aside from local reads).